 Until the next time everyone, enjoy the night, and read the disclaimer!

 ****DISCLAIMER****This is all our opinion, and we are not financial advisers.
-You should consult a financial adviser before making any financial decision with regard to publicly traded securities, or any security for that matter.
+You should consult a financial adviser before making any decision with regard to publicly traded securities, or any security for that matter.
 This company carries an extremely high degree of risk.
 You should consider this information as similar to personal insight from a peer/friend/acquaintance, and thus it should, obviously, not be the primary source material for basing an investment decision, because, similar to any opinion from a peer/friend/acquaintance, it could be completely and utterly incorrect!
 Good luck and happy trading everyone****